 That being said, there is more to come.
 As a programmer-to-be, certain things should always be on your mind and you should nurture certain behaviors to succeed and improve your skills.

-To get on the right path to your success, read on to find out several pieces of advice from Eton Digital developers and programmers.
+To get on the right path and learn to code, read on to find out several pieces of advice from Eton Digital developers and programmers.

 - Similarly as with saying Res Non Verba, theory without practice is a road to nowhere.